Kitware/kwcoco/README.rst

     }

     Polygon:
-        A flattned list of xy coordinates.
+        A flattened list of xy coordinates.
         [x1, y1, x2, y2, ..., xn, yn]

-        or a list of flattned list of xy coordinates if the CCs are disjoint [[x1, y1, x2, y2, ..., xn, yn], [x1, y1, ..., xm, ym],]
+        or a list of flattened list of xy coordinates if the CCs are disjoint [[x1, y1, x2, y2, ..., xn, yn], [x1, y1, ..., xm, ym],]

         Note: the original coco spec does not allow for holes in polygons.